peez80/docker-hivemq/README.md

 Since 1.12 docker supports native swarm mode.
 Due to it's routing mesh it also provides automated loadbalancing from outside as well in between containers.
 We incorporate this to build a higly available cluster without an explicit loadbalancer in front.

 To achieve this we have to be a little bit flexible.
 !!
 STILL NOT WORKING !!
 Approach is - we create a overlay network in a given subnet.
 This subnet HAS to be a class-c network, so it must end with /24.
 Additionally we need to pass the network base as environment variable to the docker containers.
 See Example:

-    docker swarm init --advertise-addr 192.168.33.111:2377
+    docker swarm init
     docker network create --driver overlay --subnet 192.168.110.0/24 hivemq docker service create --name hivemq --network hivemq -p 1883:1883 -e SWARM_NETWORK_BASE=192.168.110 peez/hivemq

 It's absolutely important to write exactly the first three segments of your class c network since there is not much logic inside the start scripts that create a "static" cluster discovery from 192.168.110.1-254.

+Often docker doesn't allocate the correct IP-address for advertising in the cluster.
+Therefore use --advertise-addr argument.
+Example:

+    docker swarm init --advertise-addr 192.168.33.111:2377

+Unfortunately HiveMQs auto discovery won't work on docker multihost networking, since neither udp multicast nor tcp broadcast are supported in these networks.
+Therefore it's important to follow the steps above exactly.
+The docker container then will automatically create a statically allocated cluster with nodes of the entire Class-C network (e.g. 192.168.110.1 - 192.168.110.254)

 But - IT'S STILL NOT WORKING YET ;)